 API, short for Application Programming Interface, is an intermediary that allows two separate applications to communicate with each other.
 It is a bridge that allows data to pass from one system to another.
 With an API, you can allow two different systems with two entirely different technology platforms to exchange information.

-Let’s review some business challenges and how an API provides real business value.
+Below are examples of business challenges and how an API provides value.

 Do you use multiple systems to complete a business workflow?

 Let’s take a look at the Sales Cycle and how an API can allow different systems to connect to each other, offering a sales agent an improved experience.

 A basic CRM feature manages customer data and provides the functionality to update and notate customer activities and update the general status of the buying process.
 A feature that would enhance a sales user’s experience would be to bring telephony features to a CRM.
 This would enable a direct calling function which allows calls to originate directly from the CRM.
 A simple click on the phone number within a CRM versus dialing on a phone pad is a time saver.
 However, most CRM’s don’t come out of the box with telephony: IVR or CTI functionality.
 Other features may include the ability to record phone calls directly on the CRM’s customer history log, which helps manage your team’s service quality, as well as support future training endeavors.

 Two applications like a CRM and telephony application can be connected together through an API.
 This type of integration provides great value.

 Consolidated applications for convenience

 Cost savings to the company.
 While the efforts to create an API would require investment, the cost by comparison to develop an application with this full suite of features in one software is considerably less.